Gigaspaces/xap-docs/site/content/xap/12.3/admin/memoryxtend-rocksdb-ssd.markdown

 Entries inserted to blobstore cache: 80.
 ```

+#### Lazy Load

+If no custom queries are defined, the **lazy load** approach is used and no data is loaded into the JVM heap upon restart.
+MemoryXtend saves only the indexes in RAM, and the rest of the objects are stored on disk.
+As read throughput increases from clients, most of the data eventually loads into the data grid RAM tier.
+This is a preferred approach when the volume of data persisted on flash memory exceeds what can fit into memory.

 #### Blob Store Cache Metrics

 The concept of cache *hit* and cache *miss* is very important for cache analysis.
 A hit occurs when querying data that is stored in the cache.
 A miss occurs when querying data that is stored on disk.